deepshikhagupta/demo/README.md

 This application parses the data provided in given csv files and print the result of formatted output on console.
 It also contains test scenarios which test this application.
-The directory structure is as follows:
+The coding and testing has been done on Python 2.7.6 The directory structure is as follows:
 # demo
  * app